Mathematics and Statistics (MATH)

 MATH 107.
 Precalculus.
 4 Credits.

 Equations and inequalities; polynomial rational, exponential, logarithmic and trigonometric functions; inverse trigonometric functions; algebraic and trigonometric methods commonly needed in calculus.
-Prerequisite: Appropriate score in the Placement Testing Program, Math 93, or MATH 98.
+Prerequisite: Appropriate score in the Placement Testing Program or MATH 98 or MATH 103.
 F,S,SS.

 MATH 110.
 Mathematics in Society.
 3 Credits.

 This course covers a broad range of mathematics that a person would encounter in their daily life.
 Topics include: statistical interpretation, data visualization, probability, growth models, finance, politics and voting, logic and sets, and the intersection of mathematics and the arts.
 Throughout, appropriate use of mathematical technology will be emphasized.
-Prerequisite: MATH 98 or appropriate score on the math placement exam.
+Prerequisite: Appropriate score in the Placement Testing Program or MATH 98.
 F,S,SS.

 MATH 146.
 Applied Calculus I. 3 Credits.

 A nonrigorous introduction to differential and integral calculus.
 Topics include limits, continuity, differentiation and integration techniques, and applications.
-Prerequisite: MATH 103 or an appropriate score in the Placement Testing Program.
+Prerequisite: Appropriate score in the Placement Testing Program or MATH 103 or MATH 107.
 F,S,SS.

 MATH 165.
 Calculus I. 4 Credits.

 Limits, continuity, differentiation, Mean Value Theorem, integration, Fundamental Theorem of Calculus.
-Prerequisite: an appropriate score in the Placement Testing Program or MATH 112 or completion of MATH 107 with a grade of C or better.
+Prerequisite: Appropriate score in the Placement Testing Program or completion of MATH 107 with a grade of C or better.
 F,S,SS.

 MATH 166.
 Calculus II.
 4 Credits.